MinecraftHopper/MinecraftHopper/_help/guides/changing-java-version/index.markdown

 # Changing Java Versions

 Minecraft: Java Edition is written in a programming language called Java, which requires a program called the Java Runtime Environment (JRE) to run.
-The Minecraft launcher automatically installs and manages the JREs used by the game, but sometimes it is necessary to use a custom JRE to fix various issues.
+The Minecraft launcher automatically installs and manages the JREs required to run the game.
+However, sometimes it is necessary to use a different JRE to run a modified version of the game, or fix issues that you may be experiencing.

 ## Part A: Install Java